Kenny Imes

-Kenny Imes (born February 13, 1947) is a U.S. politician currently serving as the Judge/Executive of Calloway County since October 2018; he was appointed to the position by governor Matt Bevin.
-He previously served in the Kentucky House of Representatives from 2013 to 2018.
-First elected in 2012 after incumbent Democratic representative Melvin Henley retired, he resigned in 2018 to become Judge/Executive.
+Kenneth Churchill Imes (born February 13, 1947) is a U.S. politician who has served as the Judge/Executive of Calloway County since October 2018; he was appointed to the position by governor Matt Bevin and won re-election in 2018 and 2022.
+He previously served in the Kentucky House of Representatives from 1972 to 1979 and 2013 to 2018.
+He was elected in 2012 after incumbent Democratic representative Melvin Henley retired.
+Imes resigned from the Kentucky House in 2018 to become Judge/Executive.
 His wife Mary Beth Imes currently represents his former seat in the house.